Curriculum and Instruction - Doctor of Education

 Currently there are four Options and one concentration for the Doctoral Program of the Department of Curriculum & Instruction.
 These are:

 - Educational Learning Technologies

-- Apply to C&I by sending in your Application Portfolio by December 15th (via the Graduate School Application portal)
+- Apply to C&I by submitting your Application Portfolio by December 15th (via the Graduate School Application portal)

 - See the sections, “Applying to the Doctoral Program,” “Doctoral Intake Application Instructions” and the “C&I Doctoral Student Checklist” in the Doctoral Handbook.

 - NMSU Doc Portfolio Example – C&I (If the Sample portfolio does not open automatically, try a different browser or try saving the portfolio to your desktop before opening it.)

 NOTE: Potential students who have written successful portfolios will be invited to interview with the Doctoral Qualifying Committee (a committee of C&I faculty)

 - Attend the applicable Doctoral Orientation Meeting your first semester of classes